 In orthognathic surgery, an osteotomy is made in the affected jaw, and the bones are repositioned in a more normal alignment.
 The bones are held in position with plates, screws and/or wires.
 Intermaxillary fixation, a procedure in which arch bars are placed on both jaws, may also be needed to provide added stability.
 Simultaneous osteotomies may be performed when deformities must be corrected in both jaws.
 Grafts from the ribs, hip or skull may be performed for patients with deficient bone tissue; alloplastic bone replacement may also be required.
-Orthognathic surgery, which was initially introduced in the 19th century, is generally performed under general anesthesia on an inpatient basis.
+Orthognathic surgery, which was initially introduced in the 19th century, -is generally performed under general anesthesia on an inpatient basis.
 The gold standard for treatment of malocclusion is orthodontic management followed by surgery; however, over the last few decades, support has been increasing for a surgery first approach.
-Although sometimes performed for cosmetic purposes, orthognathic surgery is generally considered to be medically necessary when performed to treat a significant abnormality (e.g., mandible forward to cranial base, increase mandibular length, short ramal length or obtuse gonial angle) that is causing considerable functional impairment.
+Although sometimes performed for cosmetic purposes, orthognathic surgery is generally considered to be medically necessary when performed to treat a significant abnormality (e.g., mandible forward to cranial base, increase mandibular length, short ramal length or obtuse gonial angle) -that is causing considerable functional impairment.
+The sone and the bones are repositioned and the bone with places.